Vintharas/js13k-spaceshooter/README.md

     - get jobs
     - fullfill quests
     - sell resources (pillaging/asteroid mining/etc) in exchange for money/equipment/goods
+- boosts
+  - don't need to add boosts when ship is already healed/energy maxed
 - suns
   - proximity to sun hurts you
   - proximity to sun boost normal rate of energy acquisition